Leave a Planned Gift

 We are a fiduciary

-One of the Foundation’s primary functions is to provide reassurance to our donors that your wishes and intent will always be honored.
+One of the Foundation’s primary functions is reassuring our donors that their wishes and intent will always be honored.

 We have the experience

-We have 40 years of experience in advising and managing charitable funds for both the living and the deceased.
-With over 600 charitable funds managed, we have the breadth and depth of knowledge to ensure that your plan is safeguarded and structured in a way that accomplishes your goals.
+We have 40 years of experience in advising and managing charitable funds for the living and the deceased.
+With over 600 charitable funds managed, we have the breadth and depth of knowledge to ensure your plan is safeguarded and structured to accomplish your goals.

 Flexibility and personal customization

 No two charitable plans are alike.
-At the Foundation, we have the ability to be as specific or broad as your plan requires.
-We pride ourselves on providing custom sol
+At the Foundation, we can be as specific or broad as your plan requires.
+We pride ourselves on providing custom solutions that help you give however you want.

 We are you!

-We are authentically Catholic and we put our values at the forefront of everything we do: how we invest, how we make decisions, and how we serve our community.
-As a canonical and independent 501(c)(3), we pride ourselves in living our Catholic values in a way that best supports the Diocese of Phoenix region.
+We are authentically Catholic, and our values guide everything we do: how we invest, make decisions, and serve our community.
+As a canonical and independent 501(c)(3), we pride ourselves on living our Catholic values in a way that best supports the Diocese of Phoenix region.